-As stipulated in the Regulations of the Board of Directors of Aena, the Board is entrusted with the following functions, among others:
+As stipulated in these Regulations, the Board is entrusted with the following functions, among others:

-- Supervision of the effective functioning of its constituent Committees. - The presentation of the Financial Statements, the management report and the proposal for application of Company profit, as well as the consolidated Financial Statements and management report, and presentation thereof to the General Shareholder's Meeting. - Determining the risk control and management policy, including policies related to taxation, and supervising the internal information and control systems. - Audit Committee:
+- The monitoring of the effective operation of the committees it incorporates and of the actions of the delegated bodies and of the managers it appoints. - The presentation of the Financial Statements, the management report and the proposal for application of Company profit, as well as the consolidated Financial Statements and management report, and presentation thereof to the General Shareholder's Meeting. - Determining the risk control and management policy, including policies related to taxation, and supervising the internal information and control systems. - The approval of the financial information that the Company must periodically disseminate publicly. - The determination of fiscal strategy.

+• Audit Committee: